Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

-It is worth noting that traditional two-way fixed effects (TWFE) estimators for the above models can produce biased estimates with staggered adoption when treatment effects are heterogeneous over time~\cite{de2020two, athey2022design, goodman2021difference}.
-Violated treatment effect homogeneity leads to ``forbidden comparisons'' where already-treated units serve as controls for newly-treated units, biasing parameters.
-To address this, we use the \textbf{\citet{borusyak2024revisiting} imputation estimator}, designed explicitly for staggered adoption, with this two-step process:
+There are many possible methods to estimate $ATT$ and $ATT_h$ defined in Section~\ref{sec:estimation-target}, among which the two-way fixed effects (TWFE) estimator is most commonly used in early econometric studies.
+However, recent research shows that TWFE may produce biased estimates in the staggered adoption setting if treatment effects are heterogeneous over time~\cite{de2020two, athey2022design, goodman2021difference}.
+To address this known limitation, we use the \emph{\citet{borusyak2024revisiting} imputation estimator}, a state-of-the-art estimator designed explicitly for robust and efficient estimation in the staggered adoption setting, with this two-step process:

-\textit{Step 1: Impute counterfactual outcomes.} For each repository-month post-adoption, the estimator first predict what the outcome \textit{would have been} without adoption by estimating an outcome regression using only not-yet-treated observations (pre-adoption for treated repositories; all periods for never-treated controls):
+\textit{Step 1: Impute counterfactual outcomes.} The estimator fits a counterfactual outcome regression model, \emph{using only untreated observations} $\Omega_0$ (i.e., pre-adoption observations for treated repositories and all observations for never-treated controls):

-where $\hat{\mu}_i$, $\hat{\lambda}_t$ represent repository and time fixed effects; $X_{it}$ includes time-varying covariates, and $\epsilon_{it}$ is the error term.
-Critically, this uses only untreated observations, ensuring counterfactual predictions are not contaminated by treatment effects.
+where $\hat{\mu}_i$, $\hat{\lambda}_t$ represent per-repository and per-month fixed effects; $Z_{it}$ includes time-varying covariates (Section~\ref{sec:covariates}), and $\epsilon_{it}=Y_{it}-\hat Y_{it}$, $it\in\Omega_0$ is the error term when fitting this model on $\Omega_0$.
+The use of only $\Omega_0$ in this step ensures that counterfactual predictions are not contaminated by treatment effects as in the TWFE estimator.
+It is also important to note that all repository-invariant confounders (e.g., team culture, domain, language) are effectively controlled by per-repository fixed terms $\hat\mu_i$ and all time-invariant confounders (e.g., industry trends, platform changes, and seasonal patterns) are effectively controlled by per-month fixed terms $\hat{\lambda}_t$ in this step.